-According to the Conference Board research group, in an article published by the AP, 45% of Americans hate their job, down from 49% in 2008, and 61% in 1987 (when the survey was first conducted).
+According to the Conference Board research group, in an article published by the AP, only 45% of Americans like their job, down from 49% in 2008, and 61% in 1987 (when the survey was first conducted).
 The other 55%?
 Unhappy.

 ‘Hate’ might be a strong word, but you get the point: Americans no likey their jobs.
 Reasons cited in the survey for contributing to unhappiness included: